 The men’s lightweight rowing four was dropped for 2020 and the women’s four was added in its place to create gender equality.
 All rowing events will take place in Tokyo Bay.

 Canoeing/kayaking was another event in which gender equality was considered when making changes.
 Three women’s events were added while three men’s events were dropped.
 There will be a new kayaking event for men, a four-person kayak 500.

-In past years, all fencing events would alternate and a different two would sit out each Games.
+In past years, all fencing events would alternate and a different two would sit out each game.
 Now, all six team events will be featured including men’s team saber and women’s team foil which were absent from the Rio games.
-The women’s team epee, women’s team saber and men’s team foil will also be on the program in Tokyo.
+The women’s team epee, women’s team saber, and men’s team foil will also be on the program in Tokyo.

 There will be a mixed doubles tennis table competition in 2020 which will join the men’s and women’s singles and all team events.

 The Water Polo competition will see two additional women’s teams competing in 2020.
 This brings the total to 10 women’s teams and 12 men’s teams.